bitcointranscripts/bitcointranscripts/bitcoin-2024/open-source-mining.md

 **Skot 9000:** 00:09:23

-That's more details I Cannot believe it happened.
+I Cannot believe it happened.
 It was at the day before yesterday.
 I was sitting there someone just tapped me on the shoulder and showed me a tweet and I was like, no way.
 We have single digit peta hashes worth of Bitaxe hash rate out there.
 So it should be years before a Bitaxe would solve a block, but it happened.
 A solo miner on CKpool solved a block on a Bitaxe, right?
 Getting that full block reward for themselves and so it's incredibly exciting.
 It proves that it can work if you're extremely lucky, but it also kind of verified the whole tech stack that it can indeed submit a share of the highest difficulty.